haochenprophet/iwant/README.md

 Self-creation, self-renewal, self-improvement, creating classes, creating source code, creating Makefiles ...

 I am inside the code, also outside the code.
+I will with as little time as possible and the code, output as much as possible the code value.

 [Get code]: git clone --recursive  https://github.com/haochenprophet/iwant